keseldude/brobot/README.md

 * Write good responses for most of the codes in the IRC protocol
 * Write documentation for writing plugins (Command and Event)
 * Clean up bot.py to make executation sequence clearer
+* Buffer output to prevent Excess Floor
+* Clean up locks to force atomicity in the low level IRC connection